top of page

 An olive press in the ruins of a building at Ein Nashot.

-An olive press in the ruins of a building.
+An olive press in the ruins of a building close to the synagogue.

 bottom of page